Barbados Cultural Vacations

 You can also visit some of the historical sites in the city such as the Parliament Buildings – Barbados has the third oldest parliament in the Commonwealth.

-Also in Bridgetown you will find the home of the nation’s greatest passion – cricket!
+Also in Bridgetown, you will find the home of the nation’s highest passion – cricket!
 Kensington Oval was recently the host to the final of the ICC Cricket World Cup in 2007.

-Cricket plays a huge part in Barbadian culture, with games played at all levels, all over the island, on purpose built cricket pitches through to any patch of grass with children nearby.
+Cricket plays a considerable part in Barbadian culture, with games played at all levels, all over the island, on purpose-built cricket pitches through to any patch of grass with children nearby.

-Another sport, which features highly in Barbadian culture is horse racing and close to Bridgetown you will find the Garrison Savannah, which is home to the Barbados Turf Club.
-The biggest event of the year is the Sandy Lane Barbados Gold Cup, which is held in March.
+Another sport, which features highly in Barbadian culture is horse racing and close to Bridgetown; you will find the Garrison Savannah, which is home to the Barbados Turf Club.
+The most significant event of the year is the Sandy Lane Barbados Gold Cup, which is held in March.

-For further information of things to do in Bridgetown please read the article below.
+For further information about things to do in Bridgetown, please read the article below.

 The Celtic Festival is held each year in the last two weeks of May and aims to celebrate everything Celtic in Barbados.
 Here you will find Welsh choirs, Celtic music, haggis night, rugby, clog dancing, kilts, golf and even highland games.
 This tradition celebrates the Celtic roots of many Barbadians – another example of how diverse the culture of Barbados is!

-Crop Over is the biggest festival celebrated in Barbados.
+Crop Over is the most prominent festival celebrated in Barbados.
 It is the traditional celebration to mark the end of the sugar cane season for another year.